Stamina Arcanist

 Your main goal in your rotation is to be channeling a three-crux Fatecarver beam as much of the time as possible

-Scholarship will generate your first crux when you do damage with Flail or Fatecarver, so two casts of Flail will be enough to fill your crux.
+Scholarship will generate your first crux when you do damage with Flail or Fatecarver, and Banner Bearer will generate another crux every 5 seconds, so one cast of Flail will be enough to fill your crux.
 Make sure to re-cast Inspired Scholarship whenever it runs out, roughly every fourth Fatecarver or so

-• Try to avoid casting Fatecarver before you have three crux, and absolutely do not cancel Fatecarver while it’s channeling unless you have a really good reason to (e.g. if you’re going to die, or if there just aren’t any enemies nearby to hit).
+• Regardless of your setup, try to avoid casting Fatecarver before you have three crux, and absolutely do not cancel Fatecarver while it’s channeling unless you have a really good reason to (e.g. if you’re going to die, or if there just aren’t any enemies nearby to hit).
 Fatecarver is by far your biggest damage source, and gets much more powerful with crux, so you very much want it to be beaming at full crux as much of the time as possible

 • Along the same line of reasoning, try to avoid casting your spammable when you already have three crux.
 The more time you spend spamming, the less time you’re spending beaming

-• If you’re using Cruxweaver Armor and getting damage enough to proc its extra crux, you should find that you only need to cast Flail once to get to three crux
+• If you’re using Cruxweaver Armor and getting damaged often enough to proc its extra crux consistently, you might find that you don’t need to cast Flail at all to get to three crux.
+However, make sure to use Flail at least once in a while to apply its 5% damage debuff

 If you’re using DoTs or buffs, make sure to keep those running too!
 Anytime you’re not channeling Fatecarver, cast your DoTs and buffs whenever their timers run out